The Ultimate Guide to Professional Gifting Etiquette

 Set clear policies for gift giving that everyone can easily remember and follow.

 Opt for a functional gift that applies to the workplace.
-A small gift card is also makes a perfect gift.
+A small gift card also makes a perfect gift.

 Can I give gifts to my boss?